erickrodrig/legislative-challenge/README.md

-# Legislative Coding Challenge (not finished)
+# Legislative Coding Challenge

 This project is a coding challenge to deal with legislative data.

 ## Installation

-System equirements:
+System requirements:

 - Python >= 3.10
 - Poetry